n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/ExecuteCommand/README.md

 ### How to run the curl command in the Execute Command node?

-You should use the [HTTP Request](../../core-nodes/HTTPRequest/README.md) node to make a CURL request.
+You can also use the [HTTP Request](../../core-nodes/HTTPRequest/README.md) node to make a cURL request.

 If you want to run the curl command in the Execute Command node, you will have to build a Docker image based on the existing n8n image.
 The default n8n Docker image uses Alpine Linux.
 You will have to install the curl package.
 1. Create a file named Dockerfile.